GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/array-tools/index.md

 **Split string into array**
 Split a string into an array of strings via a separator.

+**Insert variable at**
+Insert a variable at a specific index of an array.

+**Append all variable to another array**
+Appends a copy of all variables of one array to another array.

+**Combine 2 arrays**
+Combines all elements of 2 scene arrays into one new scene array.

+**Fill array with number**
+Fill an element with a number.

+**Flatten array**
+Replaces all arrays inside of an array with their children.
+For example, [[1,2], [3,4]] becomes [1,2,3,4].

+**Insert variable at**
+Insert a variable at a specific index of an array.

+**Pop array child**
+Removes the last array child of an array, and stores it in another variable.

+**Reverse an array**
+Reverses children of an array.
+The first array child becomes the last, and the last array child becomes the first.

+**Shift array child**
+Removes the first array child of an array, and stores it in another variable.

+**Shuffle array**
+Shuffles all children of an array.

+**Slice an array**
+Copies a portion of a scene array variable into a new scene array variable.

+**Sort an array**
+Sort an array of number from smallest to biggest.

+**Splice an array**
+Cuts a portion of an array off.

+**Split string into array**
+Split a string into an array of strings via a separator.

+**Pop array child**
+Removes the last array child of an array, and stores it in another variable.

+**Reverse an array**
+Reverses children of an array.
+The first array child becomes the last, and the last array child becomes the first.

+**Shift array child**
+Removes the first array child of an array, and stores it in another variable.

+**Shuffle array**
+Shuffles all children of an array.

+**Slice an array**
+Copies a portion of a scene array variable into a new scene array variable.

+**Sort an array**
+Sort an array of number from smallest to biggest.

+**Splice an array**
+Cuts a portion of an array off.

+**Split string into array**
+Split a string into an array of strings via a separator.

 ## Conditions

 **Array has number**